 One of the coolest features of the Dynafit Beast backcountry skiing binding is the spring-loaded “forward pressure” at the heel, which allows the binding pins to fully insert in the boot heel.
 This takes the place of the fiddly “tech gap” that all tech bindings have had prior to Beast.

-Yes, the gap at the heel of most tech bindings is one of their more ingenious aspects, as it allows the binding heel pins to slide in and out of the boot heel while the ski flexes.
+Yes, the gap at the heel of most “classic” tech bindings is one of their more ingenious aspects, as it allows the binding heel pins to slide in and out of the boot heel while the ski flexes.
+Thus a simple, low tech solution to ski flex compensation.
 But it is not an ideal system as friction can vary and when the ski is radically flexed the gap may be too large or too small, resulting in the boot ejecting from the binding.
 Yes, Beast still has to be set for a small gap a the heel, but the way this works is possibly much more reliable than the standard “tech” gap.

 No tech gap and spring-loaded heel solve huge issues with tech bindings, namely how the system behaves as the ski flexes.
 Essentially, when you press your ski into a turn you end up shortening the distance between binding heel and toe units due to the curve of the ski.
 This phenomenon can easily be observed in the workshop.
 Just stick a boot in a tech binding, flex the ski, and watch the infamous “tech gap” at the heel open and close.
 Problems with this are legion.